10cbvkw/EM_generalist/README.md

 # EM Generalist Web Application – User Guide

+*For the user guide video, please refer to ./online_app_user_guide.mp4 in this repository.

 This web application provides a zero-shot solution for electron microscopy and volume electron microscopy (vEM) image restoration, supporting multiple tasks such as denoising, deblurring, and 2D/3D super-resolution using a unified diffusion-based foundation model.

 ## 1. Job Submission Interface